stockhuman/internaut/site/pages/collection/writing/catalina.md

-On the morning of April 26th, 2017 I sent an inordinate amount of time looking up how to build my own airplane.
+On the morning of April 26th, 2017 I spent an inordinate amount of time looking up how to build my own airplane.
 This proved to be a difficult task, both learning of how to go about this, and the excecution of such a feat proper.

 In my web excursions, beggining with the Po-2 Soviet reconnaisance vehicle turned nuissance night attack thing, I moved into the history of DIY aircraft.
 Self mades, with the Spirit of St. Louis my starting gun to my eventual Catalina trail.